Loving the Fitchburg-Longsjo Classic

 Then guys from the Coors Light pro team were called up, one-by-one, finishing with Davis Phinney as “two-time Tour de France stage winner.”
 Big roar from the crowd.

-The music - “Sirius” by Alan Parson Project - was going the whole time and the tension was building.
+The music - “Sirius” by the Alan Parsons Project - was going the whole time and the tension was building.
 I don’t think anyone who raced a lot in New England in the 90s can hear that music and not feel pumped.

 And then it was “Ladies and gentlemen, the United States Olympic Team.”
 First Tim Peddie who’d won a race at the Olympic Trials.
 Cheering.
 Darren Baker who’d won the road stage on Wachusett a couple day earlier in the rain.
 More cheering.
 Bob Mionske - fourth in the Seoul Olympics.
 Big cheering.